amacduff/initialize/README.md

 - Feel free to upload any assets you want to use, but try to keep file sizes down
 - Save all stylesheets and assets in your letter's folder
 - Please do not override footer styling

+## Also
+Don't forget to replace your name in the footer!
+Also, feel free to link to your portfolio or whatever.